 Mount St Bernard College, Herberton – 1921

 Parish Priest Rev Fr Bernard Doyle was very keen to establish a boarding school in Herberton.
 After discussions with the Sisters of Mercy and a range of local identities a suitable parcel of land (additional to the St Patrick’s site) was acquired and work commenced.
 On 21 September 1921 the Mount St Bernard College was opened as a day and boarding school for girls, with Mother Mary de Sales Hoey as Principal.
 In 1922 the school became one of the few registered secondary schools in Queensland.
-In the years since then Mount St Bernard became a girl’s only boarding school and a co-educational day school.
+In the years since then, Mount St Bernard became a girl’s only boarding school and a co-educational day school.
 In 2009 and 2010 MSB underwent significant renewal, construction and renovation.
 Since the start of 2010, the College now also offers boarding for boys.
-Day students attend from a number of outlying Tablelands communities, while boarding students include indigenous students from remote communities.
-MSB has been designated as a school of special character within the Cairns Diocese and is the Diocese’s principal outreach to young people of the Far North’s indigenous communities.
+Day students attend from a number of outlying Tablelands communities, while boarding students include First Nations students from remote communities.
+MSB has been designated as a school of special character within the Cairns Diocese and is the Diocese’s principal outreach to young people of the Far North’s First Nations communities.

 St Joseph’s School, Atherton – 1923

 On 29th January, 1923, the Sisters of Mercy began St Joseph’s School, Atherton with a roll call of 50.
 The landmark church and convent were built in 1931 and the current administration/library building was opened in 1953.
 St Joseph’s is now a Prep to Year 6 primary school where the traditional values of an education built on knowledge, faith and love remain constant.

 St Michael’s School (formerly St Alphonsus School) – Gordonvale – 1923 / 1959